[6001-09-08 Scriptural Calendar]

-On the surface, we can quickly understood what Yahusha meant when he said it.
+On the surface, we can quickly understood what 𐤉𐤄𐤅𐤔𐤅𐤏 (pronunciation: yah-ō-shua; transliteration: Yahōshua; also read: Why Yahōshua/Yahushua?) meant when he said it.
 But there’s more to it than “having faith” that he will provide for us.
-The deeper meaning (not hidden) is that, Yahusha is fully aware what thinking of our future can do to us.
+The deeper meaning, not hidden, is that, 𐤉𐤄𐤅𐤔𐤅𐤏 (Yahōshua) is fully aware what thinking of our future can do to us.

 Worry.
 Quick aging (look at yourself in mirror).
 Burden.
 Facing the sad reality of our society.
 Being down.
 Materialism.
 And ultimately it all leads to depression.

 No, there’s nothing wrong in planning for your future.
 But we easily cross the border of “worrying” for our future without us knowing it.
 When we start to feel uneasy, when we start to look at the material things and gains, when we start to think “I want this… I want to do this…” and we start to get depressed because we realised how many times we attempted it but still we’re nowhere near it, then Houston we have a problem.
 We are worrying about the morrow.